hardik-kh/Weather-App/README.md

 | Cloudy   |
 | ------------- |
+* If the cloud cover is more than 30% there is more likely to be cloudy
 | <img src ="screen3.jpg" height = "620" width = "300">     |

 | Night   |